OpenDroneMap/docs/fr/_sources/arguments/align.rst.txt

 Path to a GeoTIFF DEM or a LAS/LAZ point cloud that the reconstruction outputs should be automatically aligned to.
 Experimental.
 Default: ``None``

-Uses [CODEM](https://github.com/NCALM-UH/CODEM, credits to Craig Glennie and the group at CRREL).
+Uses `CODEM <https://github.com/NCALM-UH/CODEM>`_, credits to Craig Glennie and the group at CRREL.

 The details of the method are available at https://github.com/NCALM-UH/CODEM/blob/main/docs/details.md.

 `Learn to edit <https://github.com/opendronemap/docs#how-to-make-your-first-contribution>`_ and help improve `this page <https://github.com/OpenDroneMap/docs/blob/publish/source/arguments_edit/align.rst>`_!